daos-stack/daos/docs/QSG/setup_rhel.md

 ## Hardware Provisioning

-In this section, PMem (Intel(R) Optane(TM) persistent memory) and NVME SSDs will be prepared and configured to be used by DAOS.
+In this section, PMem (Intel(R) Optane(TM) persistent memory) will be prepared and configured to be used by DAOS and NVME SSDs will be identified.

 1. Prepare the pmem devices on Server nodes: